-The Center for Innovative Technologies also provides an associate's degree program in Aviation Maintenance Technology, which is approved by the Federal Aviation Administration, along with related certificate programs.
-Technical coursework is offered exclusively at the Cincinnati West Airport site in Harrison, Ohio.
+The Center for Innovative Technologies provides an associate's degree program in Aviation Maintenance Technology, which is approved by the Federal Aviation Administration, along with related certificate programs.
+Technical coursework is offered exclusively at the Cincinnati State West campus in Harrison, Ohio.